 Hearing loss makes a baby unable to hear sounds below a certain level.
 A baby with normal hearing will hear sounds below that level.

 The health care provider will examine your child.
 The exam may show bone problems or signs of genetic changes that may cause hearing loss.

-The doctor will use an instrument called an otoscope to see inside the baby's ear canal.
-This allows the doctor to see the eardrum and find problems that may cause hearing loss.
+The provider will use an instrument called an otoscope to see inside the baby's ear canal.
+This allows the provider to see the eardrum and find problems that may cause hearing loss.

 Two common tests are used to screen newborn infants for hearing loss: